 St. Luke's Day School has two major fundraisers each school year.
-Our annual Book Fair takes place in late fall and primarily supports our library, early literacy lab (ELL), story-telling baskets, props, and other items to support literacy development, staff professional development, and children's scholarships.
-The Spring Picnic occurs towards the end of the school year and chiefly supports our outdoor classrooms, as well as children's scholarships and other identified needs.
+Our annual Book Fair takes place in late fall and primarily supports our library, early literacy lab (ELL), story-telling baskets, props, and other items to support literacy development, staff professional development, and tuition assistance for families.
+The Spring Picnic occurs towards the end of the school year and chiefly supports our outdoor classrooms, as well as tuition assistance and other identified needs.

-Families also enjoy donating to the Teacher Appreciation fund to provide monthly staff lunches and small tokens of appreciation.
+Families also enjoy donating to the Teacher Appreciation fund to provide monthly staff lunches or treats and small tokens of appreciation.
 Families may also choose to give to the Christmas and End-of-Year Recognition for Specialists and Campus Champs who are not assigned to specific classrooms.
 Opportunities to contribute are identified through our Parent Advisory Council notices.